tock/tock-www/_posts/2017-07-05-talking-tock-24.md

 Maybe it's just some remaining pent-up excitement after taking a break to write papers a couple months ago.
-Or maybe it's just the bright sun keeping us in our windowless labs[^1].
-But the last few weeks have seen a notable uptick in activity on the Tock repo.
+Or maybe it's just the bright sun keeping us in our windowless labs,[^1] but the last few weeks have seen a notable uptick in activity on the Tock repo.
 As we march forward towards a deployment of the Signpost sensor network, and gear up for tutorials at [RustConf] and [SenSys], we've been knocking off features.